50 facts about guns in America

 Nonmailable Firearms Act of 1927 banned shipping firearms through USPS

 The U.S. Congress authorized the Nonmailable Firearms Act in 1927, which banned shipping firearms, including pistols, revolvers, and concealable guns, through the U.S. Postal Service.
 Only military, police officers, and specific law officials were authorized to mail firearms.
-If found guilty of illegally sending weapons, gun owners could face as long as two years in prison and up to $1,000 in fines.
+If found guilty of illegally sending weapons, gun owners could face as much as two years in prison and up to $1,000 in fines.

 America has more guns than people